Other major reasons to serve this airport

 - GDP is 8% higher than the national average, along with a regional GDP growth of +6.7%.

-- The average wage in the region is 3% higher than the national level, while the working active force is 30%, higher than the national level of 22%.
+- The average wage in the region is 1.1% higher than the national level, while the working active force reached 43%, in 2016.

 - The seasonal variation in touristic demand is extremely lower compared to other regions in Romania – tourism activities suitable for every season (cultural tourism, winter and summer sports).